Systematic Literature Review on Vehicular Collaborative Perception -- A Computer Vision Perspective: Challenges, opportunities, and risks (RQ5)

 \subsection{Risks}

 While \gls{CP} technology shows great promise in enhancing the capabilities of \gls{CAVs} and improving road safety, it also faces several significant risks.

 \begin{itemize}

 \item {{\bf{Deployment gap}}: A significant risk is the gap between research advancements and real-world deployment.
 Although various studies address individual aspects of this gap, the complexities of real-world conditions far exceed those modeled in datasets or simulations.
-For instance, unpredictable communication latency and interruptions can adversely affect \gls{CP} performance.
+For instance, limited communication bandwidth caused by environmental factors, unexpected synchronization failures, as well as unpredictable communication latency and interruptions can adversely affect \gls{CP} performance.
 Additionally, striking the right balance between the perceptual improvements gained through collaboration and the additional costs incurred is challenging.
 Successful deployment of \gls{CP} also requires collaboration among different vendors to ensure that \gls{CAVs} from various manufacturers can communicate effectively and have compatible perception modules.}

 \item {{\bf{Reproducibility}}: Another critical concern is the reproducibility of research findings.
 The research community must verify results and build upon previous work to ensure reproducibility.
 However, the limited availability of accessible repositories and source code in \gls{CP} research hampers this process.
 Providing open-source code and datasets is highly encouraged to enable other researchers to reproduce results and advance the field.}